LarsBehrenberg/IA-prototype/content/posts/georges-pierre-seurat.md

       However, he also conducted his own study in museums and libraries around Paris.
 It was his early discovery of Michel-Eugène Chevreul’s ‘The Principles of Harmony and Contrast of Colours’, which would be a key turning point in the development of Seurat’s artistic tastes and his wider career.
     sideGalleryImages:
-      - /assets/georges-seurat-photograph-1888.jpg
+      - imageUrl: /assets/georges-seurat-photograph-1888.jpg
-      - /assets/georges-seurat-vase-of-flowers.jpg
+      - imageUrl: /assets/georges-seurat-vase-of-flowers.jpg
-      - /assets/georges-seurat-young-woman-powdering-herself.jpg
+      - imageUrl: /assets/georges-seurat-young-woman-powdering-herself.jpg
   - textTitle: Seurat and the Impressionists
     text: >-
       ### Together with his friends Ernest Laurent and Édmond-François